DAY ONE – Tuesday 9 March

 After my best night’s sleep this week (thank you red wine), I tuck into Amy’s home-made egg tartlets — tortillas filled with egg, caramelised onions, asparagus and beetroot.
 Genuis.

-Today we’re skiing closer to the lodge, giving everyone the freedom to head back whenever they want.
+Today we’re skiing closer to the lodge giving everyone the freedom to head back whenever they want.
 We make our way along the valley trail and up to Minimum Standard.
-Mo tells us there’s a 2-3ft drop.
-It’s all lies of course — it’s more like 2 metres!
-Maddie preps me for it and I drop into some soft snow, before making my turns down towards Mo.
-We stop above the gullies as the terrain is quite variable, thanks to a “wind skin”.
+Mo tells us there’s a bit of a drop, roughly 3ft.
+It’s all lies of course — it’s more like 3 metres.
+Maddie preps me for it and I drop into some soft snow before making my turns down towards Mo.
+We stop above the gullies as the terrain is quite variable thanks to a wind skin.

-We make our way back up, and ski a similar line further to the left.
-When we get down to the gullies this time, I manage to catch the tip of my left ski in some wind-swept snow and face plant at force.
-Thankfully it’s super soft and my ski stays where it popped off.
-A couple of the guys head back to the lodge, whilst the rest of us skin up for another similar line.
+We make our way back up and ski a similar line further to the left.
+When we get down to the gullies this time I manage to catch the tip of my left ski in some wind-swept snow and faceplant at force.
+Thankfully the snow is softer than it looks and my ski stays where it popped off.
+A couple of the guys head back to the lodge whilst the rest of us skin up for another similar line.
 This time Mo encounters quite a bit of sloughing and instructs us to ski further over to skier’s left.
-Ian takes the first line, and faces the same snow, and loses his pole whilst trying to hold onto a tree.
-We head even further left to ski a more mellow line down by the trees.
+Ian takes the first line and faces similar conditions, so we head even further left to ski a more mellow line down by the trees.

-The weather is closing in, and Omar and I decide to skin back to the lodge — the sauna is calling.
+The weather is closing in so Omar and I decide to skin back to the lodge — the sauna is calling.
 I manage a solid 30 minutes before plunging in the deep snow surrounding the sauna.
 Re-energised, I join the others in the main lodge and crack open a beer alongside the tomato soup and grilled cheese sandwiches that Amy’s prepared.
-How I’m going to eat dinner tonight I don’t know… Marty’s built a bar outside made of snow blocks, so we soak up the rest of the sunlight out on the deckchairs before heading back in for the final meal.
-We all share our “glad I did” and “wish I did”s of the trip over Thai chicken curry and plenty of wine… The perfect end to an exhilarating week.
+How I’m going to eat dinner tonight I don’t know.
+Marty’s built a bar outside made of snow blocks so we soak up the rest of the sunlight out on the deckchairs before heading back in for the final meal.
+We all share our “glad I did” and “wish I did”s of the trip over Thai chicken curry and plenty of wine.
+The perfect end to an exhilarating week!

 DAY FIVE – Saturday 13 March

-Despite a later night, I wake up at 6am and pack up my stuff.
-It’s another bluebird day, and we’re all feeling a little sad to be leaving (though bodies relieved).
-It’s not long before the heli is back at the lodge, flying out the first group to D’Arcy.
-I say my goodbyes and join Maddie on the second flight out, back over the stunning Anderson Lake.
+Despite a later night I wake up at 6am and pack up my stuff.
+It’s another bluebird day and we’re all feeling a little sad to be leaving (though bodies relieved).
+It’s not long before the heli is back at the lodge flying out the first group to D’Arcy.
+I say my goodbyes and join Maddie on the second flight out, heading back over the stunning Anderson Lake.

-On my drive home, I give my “wish I had” some serious thought, and still find it impossible to answer as I’m not sure I would change a thing.
+On my drive home I give my “wish I had” some serious thought and still find it impossible to answer as I’m not sure I would change a thing.
 My limits were challenged, my skiing was pushed and I skied some of the best lines I’ve ever skied.
-I feel like I’m coming away from this trip a stronger skier and so pumped to get back out to Whitecap for round two.
+I feel like I’m coming away from this trip with more backcountry confidence and so pumped to get back out to McGillivray Pass Lodge for round two.